Dakut

 Dakut is located in the province of Sulu, in the Bangsamoro Autonomous Region in Muslim Mindanao, of the Philippines.

 Physical features

 Dakut is classified by Philippine volcanologists as a potentially active volcano, with an elevation of 474 meters.
 It is situated on Tapul island.

-Physical form and predominant rock type are not recorded.
+Its physical form and predominant rock type are not recorded.

 Its tectonic setting is the Sulu Arc, an area of political unrest, with many understudied volcanic forms.